-The designated person to contact regarding options for a child experiencing learning difficulties or a referral for evaluation for special education services is Jerrold Jackson at 903-408-4445.
+The designated person to contact regarding options for a child experiencing learning difficulties or a referral for evaluation for Director of Special Services is Jerrold Jackson at 903-408-4445.

 The district will notify the parent of a student, other than a student enrolled in a special education program, who receives assistance from the district for learning difficulties, including intervention strategies, that the district provides assistance to the student.